 As most of Edward’s work was rebuilt in the late 17th century and the early 19th, the disposition and functions of all but a few of the rooms are unknown, as is the appearance of all the main first-floor rooms save one.

-Also unknown is the extent to which the retention of 12th- and 13th-century masonry affected the layout round three courtyards, which, from east to west, were given over to services, major public rooms and the private apartments of the royal family.
+Also unknown is the extent to which the retention of 12th- and 13th-century masonry affected the layout around three courtyards, which, from east to west, were given over to services, major public rooms, and the private apartments of the royal family.
 Along with a degree of coherent planning and consistent execution virtually unprecedented in English palace architecture, the most important innovation was the extent to which the main south front was treated as a unified and regular façade despite the disparate functions of the spaces behind.

-This near-regularity was of hierarchical significance, for the rooms behind the façade—the great hall, household chapel and king’s great chamber—were the most important in the ensemble.
+This near-regularity was of hierarchical significance, for the rooms behind the façade—the great hall, household chapel, and king’s great chamber—were the most important in the ensemble.

-Other advanced features were the two-storey cloister-cum-corridor round the central courtyard and the architecture of the hall roof, where the pierced Perpendicular screenwork above the principals anticipated the great roof of Westminster Hall.
+Other advanced features were the two-story cloister-cum-corridor around the central courtyard and the architecture of the hall roof, where the pierced Perpendicular screenwork above the principals anticipated the great roof of Westminster Hall.
 Against the east and south sides of the upper bailey were built long ranges of standardized lodgings for household officers.
 These and the end-to-end arrangement of the hall and chapel in the palace block influenced New College, Oxford, the founder of which, William of Wykeham, had been Clerk of Works at Windsor from 1356 to 1361.
 The master mason in 1350–68 was John Sponlee, and the carpentry was directed by the King’s Chief Carpenter, William Herland.

 In June 1475 work began on clearing a site for a new St George’s Chapel immediately west of the old one.
 Integral to this scheme were lodgings and a cloister for the vicars opposite the site of the future west front of the chapel.
 The horseshoe plan alludes to Edward IV’s Yorkist fetterlock badge.

-The curvilinear trusses anticipate 16th-century timber-framing.
+The curvilinear trusses anticipate 16th-century timber framing.
 Edward’s concern that the Order of the Garter be as splendid as the Order of the Golden Fleece, headed by his brother-in-law Philip the Good, 3rd Duke of Burgundy, clearly influenced his decision to embark on this project, and his new chapel was the most ambitious work of church architecture undertaken by any western European monarch in the late 15th century.
-The aim was evidently to build a chapel in the guise of a minster, like that which some Arthurian romances place at Camelot, seat of the prototypical chivalric society.
+The aim was evidently to build a chapel in the guise of a minster, like that which some Arthurian romances place at Camelot, the seat of the prototypical chivalric society.

-Hence the basilican format, the consistent use of stone vaulting, the long choir and nave, the square ambulatory linking up with the old chapel, the transepts and (unexecuted) lantern-tower over the crossing, and the basing of the internal elevations on the two grandest works of Perpendicular cathedral architecture of the previous century, the choir of Gloucester Abbey (now Cathedral) and the nave of Canterbury Cathedral.
+Hence the basilican format, the consistent use of stone vaulting, the long choir and nave, the square ambulatory linking up with the old chapel, the transepts, and (unexecuted) lantern tower over the crossing, and the basing of the internal elevations on the two grandest works of Perpendicular cathedral architecture of the previous century, the choir of Gloucester Abbey (now Cathedral) and the nave of Canterbury Cathedral.

-In its extreme flatness, the lierne vault prepared for but not executed by the original architect Henry Janyns is comparable only to that planned at Eton College Chapel, where Janyns had been apprenticed about1453–1454.
+In its extreme flatness, the lierne vault prepared for but not executed by the original architect Henry Janyns is comparable only to that planned at Eton College Chapel, where Janyns had been apprenticed about 1453–1454.
 The fan vaulting in the aisles has the flattened profile and refined decoration characteristic of the many fan vaults built in Janyns’s native Oxfordshire from the 1440s.

-The chaste, polished architecture of Janyns’s choir was offset by the exuberant yet controlled architectural fantasy of the choir-stalls (1478–1483).
+The chaste, polished architecture of Janyns’s choir was offset by the exuberant yet controlled architectural fantasy of the choir stalls (1478–1483).
 Although made by English craftsmen and conceived within the distinctive English traditions of stall design, the detailing of the tall, spired canopies is so heavily influenced by Netherlandish architecture and church furnishings that Edward IV, who was in Holland and Flanders in 1471, may well have been involved.

 The bulk of the nave was built c.1503–6 with money bequeathed by Henry VII’s confidant, Sir Reginald Bray.
 The design conforms closely to that of the choir, and although one bay longer than first intended, the nave does not detract from the precocious near-symmetry that the south front of the chapel displays towards the lower bailey.

 Work was complete by 1501, but since the starting date is not documented it cannot be known whether its fantastic star-plan bay windows could have influenced those of Henry VII’s Richmond Palace.
 Either Richmond or Windsor was the source of the similar bays on Henry VII’s chapel (1503–1509) in Westminster Abbey.
-In the lower bailey Henry III’s gate-house was replaced around 1510–1516.
+In the lower Bailey Henry III’s gatehouse was replaced around 1510–1516.
 The broad proportioning of its towers was no doubt a piece of contextually inspired conservatism.

-Later history of Windsor Castle
+The later history of Windsor Castle

 After the completion of St George’s Chapel, few major changes or additions were made to Windsor Castle until 1675.
 The Restoration of the monarchy (1660) may be linked to the restoration of Windsor Castle itself.
 Glorification of monarchy as well as the influence of the château of Versailles explain the major rebuilding (1675–1683) undertaken for Charles II by Hugh May (1622–1684).

-Edward III’s buildings in upper ward (formerly upper bailey), including St George’s Hall, were demolished, and a new palace was created.
+Edward III’s buildings in the upper ward (formerly upper bailey), including St George’s Hall, were demolished, and a new palace was created.
 Little survives of May’s austere façades, which represented a stylistic compromise between contemporary classicism and the surviving medieval structure.
 The Baroque interiors were far richer than the exteriors suggested.

-The chief artists involved were Antonio Verrio, Grinling Gibbons and the gilder René Cousin.
-Only three of Verrio’s twenty ceilings, the King’s Dining Room, the Queen’s Audience Chamber and the Queen’s Presence Chamber, survive.
+The chief artists involved were Antonio Verrio, Grinling Gibbons, and the gilder René Cousin.
+Only three of Verrio’s twenty ceilings, the King’s Dining Room, the Queen’s Audience Chamber, and the Queen’s Presence Chamber, survive.
 Their iconography, glorifying Charles II and Queen Catherine of Braganza (1638–1705), has been described as ‘fulsomely and unrealistically propagandist in the manner accepted throughout Europe in the seventeenth century’.

 By contrast, Gibbons’s carvings have always been admired, and many were recycled during the next major rebuilding of 1824.
 Another important addition that directly emulated Versailles is the Long Walk, a 5 km avenue, originally of elms, forming a southern approach from Windsor Great Park.

 Few further changes were made until the late 18th century.
-It was a reflection of burgeoning Gothic Revivalism that James Wyatt ‘gothicized’ several of the state apartments.
+It was a reflection of burgeoning Gothic Revivalism that James Wyatt ‘Gothicized’ several of the state apartments.
 He removed many of May’s round-topped windows and reconstructed the apartments, providing a new state staircase and the surviving grand vestibule.

 The latter’s attenuated proportions and fan vaulting resemble Wyatt’s work at Fonthill Abbey, Wilts.
-George III’s insanity from 1811 and Wyatt’s death in 1813 delayed progress until, in 1824, Parliament voted £150,000 for Jeffry Wyatville’s rebuilding programme, a sum eventually exceeded seven times over.
+George III’s insanity from 1811 and Wyatt’s death in 1813 delayed progress until, in 1824, Parliament voted £150,000 for Jeffry Wyatville’s rebuilding program, a sum eventually exceeded seven times over.

 George IV, like Charles II, saw the reconstruction of Windsor Castle in symbolic terms—as an affirmation of the continuity of the monarchy.
 In accordance with fashionable, picturesque Gothic Revivalism the intention was to revive the spirit of Edward III without neglecting the comfort or elegance of a royal residence.